Peipi98/StudyPlan/README.md

 # StudyPlan

-This is a project developed for [Applicazioni Web 1](http://media.polito.it/wordpress/classes/aw1/index.html) exam.
+This is a React project developed for [Applicazioni Web 1](http://media.polito.it/wordpress/classes/aw1/index.html) exam.

 To test it, there are few quick steps to do:
 * move into `server` -> `npm install`